Germany probes huge Iran cash transfer request

 After eight years with Barack Obama, Israeli Prime Minister Benjamin Netanyahu found the US president he wanted in Donald Trump.
 The Israeli leader repeatedly slammed the deal despite his own military and intelligence chiefs' assessment the that JCPOA, while not perfect, was working and should be maintained.
 Saudi Arabia and the UAE are the other main opponents of the nuclear deal.

-The EU-3 (Britain, France, Germany) are scrambling to ensure that Iran receives the economic benefits it was promised in order to avoid Tehran pulling out of the deal.
+The EU-3 (Britain, France, Germany) have scrambled to ensure that Iran receives the economic benefits it was promised in order to avoid Tehran pulling out of the deal.
 As EU businesses face retaliation from the US for doing business with Iran, many are opting to avoid Iran.
 This would likely be a present to Chinese and Russian businesses.

 hg/jd (Reuters, dpa)